Pârvu Cantacuzino: Legacy

 Răducanu Cantacuzino took over as Wallachian military commander shortly after his brother's death, having been recognized as such by Nikolai Vasilyeich Repnin.
 A new Ottoman-appointed Prince, Emanuel Giani Ruset, tried to occupy Bucharest at various intervals from January 1770, ultimately succeeding in June, when the Russians operated a strategic retreat; in August, a large-scale Ottoman defeat at Kagul led to a Russian return, and to the peace of Küçük Kaynarca.
 Mihai Cantacuzino was appointed Ban by Russian general Ivan Gudovich in November 1770.
 He was consequently involved in the treaty negotiations, addressing a memorandum in which he outlined the Wallachian grievances and demanded the preservation of autonomy from Ottoman rule, claiming that it had been codified by medieval Capitulations.

 The resulting treaty gave Russia sweeping powers of intervention in Wallachian public life, and also offered a general amnesty to Russian favorites, who were allowed to preserve their mobile wealth but had to leave the country.
 The latter clause was used by Mihai, who settled in Russia, becoming a Major General.
 He also remained an avid campaigner for the Russian annexation of Wallachia and Moldavia.
 By 1775, he had donated his immobile estate for charity, establishing a Romanian-language school on the grounds of Livedea Văcărescului (Filaret) Church, Bucharest.
 He still corresponded with his sister-in-law Smaranda, who may also have intended to settle in Russia by 1776, but ultimately renounced due to her failing health.
 She died childless and impoverished in Moldavia, at some point between 1791 and 1794.
 Pârvu's daughter from another marriage, Maria, married in 1770 or 1774 the Moldavian Vornic Teodor Balș Bozianul (1743–1810).
-A widower, he donated Pârvu's Bucharest homes and his chapel to the Wallachian Church, and also made his way to Russia.
+In May 1776, she transferred ownership of her father's Bucharest house and the eponymous chapel to the Wallachian Church; local Metropolitans probably used the former building as a private residence, into the 1790s.
+Bozianul was a widower from around 1783, when he honored the late Maria with a silver chest, granted as a gift to Chiajna Monastery.
+He also confirmed his wife's donation to the Wallachian Church, and then made his way to Russia.